kshannon-ucsd/cogs9/pages/assignments/assignment-1.markdown

 <h1>Assignment 1</h1>

 - Assignment 1 Google Doc <a href="https://docs.google.com/document/d/1w35JUgmvKnc1hzfg309eRrfCosUR2Gi-J4HWthtrx8U/edit?usp=sharing" target="_blank" rel="noopener">view &#x2197;</a>
+- Assignment 1 Group Sign Up Sheet <a href="https://docs.google.com/spreadsheets/d/1x4rF6nV0pvOydOWYxIonTI2oNWl7sxxu_alSozz8J5k/edit?usp=sharing" target="_blank" rel="noopener">view &#x2197;</a>

 <h2>Instructions</h2>
+Wait until section to sign up for a group.
+Your TA will randomly assign you into a group.
+Once you are in a group you will open this google sheet, and fill out your name and email.
+As groups will still be somewhat in flux during the first 2 weeks (late adds/drops) this sheet will help you keep track of your group's emails and member names.

 Click the link above to open the Google Doc for assignment 1.
 You can not edit this document, you must create a duplicate of it into your own Google Drive.
 Your group will work out of this document.
 When ready to submit, save the document as a PDF, and turn it in as one submission (per group) in Gradescope.

-{: .note }
+{: .info }
-> Do not make multiple submissions per group member.
+NOTE: Do not make multiple submissions per group member.
 You may resubmit the assignment as many times you like before the deadline.

 <h2>Additional Resources</h2>